PIM and the changing face of Distribution

 Consumers have more choice and make greater demands than ever before.
-More products, more channels through which to buy them, and more ways to take delivery.
-But as distributors, more choice means more complexity and more data to manage.
+There are more products, more channels and more ways to take delivery.
+But in the distribution industry, more choice means more data to manage.

-Sat in the middle of complex supply chains, they have the job of trying to feed an expanding number of sales and marketing avenues, such as website, social media and print, with high quality product information.
+The distribution industry sits in the middle of a complex supply chain.
+Distributors have the job of trying to feed an expanding number of sales and marketing avenues, such as websites, social media and print, with high quality product information.
 As this complexity has grown, so has the need for a suitable solution.

 Welcome to PIM

 PIM technology provides consistent and accurate data across all channels.
 PIM takes data from different feeds and helps to export them to various sales channels.
 It’s the crucial link between distribution, supply and ecommerce.

 It helps reduce the burden and man-hours required to update product data.
 In terms of innovation, it’s not an entirely new concept.
 Large companies have previously been able to install on-site solutions.